xinntao/HandyView/README.md

 1. > pyinstaller -D handyview/handyview.py -i icon.ico --windowed
 1. You will see a `dist` folder containing the outputs (dll, exe, etc)
 1. Copy necessary files to the `dist` folder
-    > cp -r handyview/icons dist/handyviewer/
+    > cp -r handyview/icons dist/handyviewer/ <br>
-    > cp handyview/icon.png dist/handyviewer/
+    > cp handyview/icon.png dist/handyviewer/ <br>
-    > cp icon.ico dist/handyviewer/
+    > cp icon.ico dist/handyviewer/ <br>
 1. Choose the `dist/handyview/handyviewer.exe` as the default image viewer.

 ### <img src="https://upload.wikimedia.org/wikipedia/commons/3/3a/Logo-ubuntu_no%28r%29-black_orange-hex.svg" alt="Ubuntu" height="24">

-I used Ubuntu in the previous versions.
-Now I switch to Window for development.
-So this is not tested on Ubuntu and may be out-of-date.
+I used the early version of HandyView on Ubuntu.
+The current version is not tested on Ubuntu and may be out-of-date.

 1. Clone this repo `git clone git@github.com:xinntao/HandyView.git`
 1. How to double click to open an image